NAC English Theatre

 Artists in Residence

 When possible, NAC English Theatre has an Artist or Arts Manager in Residence.
-This resident is chiefly responsible for furthering their own work, and we are chiefly responsible for helping them to do this.
+This resident is chiefly responsible for furthering their own work.

 Valerie Sing Turner